 Not backward compatible at all

 And the X5 doesn’t work with USB-C, either, though you can plug it into that port.
-Even though Thunderbolt 3 and USB-C share the same port type, they are of two different interface standards entirely.
+The reason is that even though Thunderbolt 3 and USB-C share the same port type, they are of two different interface standards entirely.

 Single Thunderbolt 3 port

-For a portable drive of its size, it’s reasonable that the Samsung X5 has just one Thunderbolt 3 port.
+For a portable drive of its size, it’s quite normal that the Samsung X5 has just one Thunderbolt 3 port.
 However, this means you won’t be able to plug any other Thunderbolt into it.

-Also, if you turn on the security feature, you will not be able to use the X5 as a boot drive.
+Also, if you turn on the security feature, you can’t use the X5 as a boot drive.
 Otherwise, the drive worked fine as a boot drive in my testing.

-A new class of portable performance
+Samsung X5: New class of portable storage performance

 I tested it by copying 80GB of data from a computer that runs on the Samsung SSD 970 Pro.
 The drive had sustained speeds of more than 1600 MB/s for both writing and reading.
 These were some three times that of even the fastest SATA-based portable SSDs.